Free «Organizational Readiness: Flayton Electronics» Essay Sample

 Critical Success Factors (CSFs) Applied to the Facts of the Case Study

 The critical success factors are elements of a company’s performance that are noteworthy for its success or progressive effect of a project.
-The case provided poses a problem of data theft, which puts a business at the risk of collapsing should wrong decision be made.
+The case provided poses a problem of data theft, which puts a business at the risk of collapsing should a wrong decision be made.
 The critical factors of success of Flayton Electronics include correct, as well as timely decision-making, involving of affected stakeholders and employing the necessary resources such as human resources.
 The other factor of success is a strategy of the brand restoration, where Flayton Electronics has to make the brand accepted again by customers even after revealing a problem.
 The negative factor in this particular case is data theft that leaves the company at risk.
 Another factor is that should the clients receive the information wrongly, they will avoid shopping at Flayton Electronics for the fear of losses, hence paving a path for the business’ downfall.
 The business is usually based on the trust and loyalty of the customers and thus a slight mistake in responding to the problem at hand is disastrous.
 It is also clear the Flayton’s data theft prevention technology is surpassed by the fraudsters.
 As a result, the CSFs may be crucial in this particular case since, despite the short comings, the business should be able to cope with the challenge and return to the profit zone.
 Comprehension of the CSFs creates a foundation within which the management would establish its way out (Lam, 2003).

 Title of your paper